About Ten Two Studios

 I formed Ten Two Studios in July, 2005 with a very clear idea in my head: bringing the voice of the artist back to how-to books and instructional materials.

-Now, many really good how-to books appear to be written by talented artists, but having been behind the scenes, I know that not everything included in them is what it appears to be.
-Step by step photos may be shot in some distant studio, without the artist present, by people who have no idea how to make the items being described.
-Text may be written by some poor copy editor, doing her best to come up with words to promote the artwork.
-Instructions may be cut down and edited by a string of people who have never ventured into a studio in their lives.
+Now, there many really good mixed-media books on the market that appear to be written by talented artists.
+Having been behind the scenes, I know that not everything included in them is what it appears to be.
+Step-by-step photos may be shot in some distant studio, without the artist present, by people who have no idea how to make the items being described.
+Text may be written by some poor copy editor, doing her best to come up with words to promote the artwork created by someone else.
+Instructions may be cut down and edited by a string of people who have never ventured into a studio in their lives, and have no idea that the words they’re deleting are integral to those instructions.

 While these practices may produce perfectly lovely books, CDs and project sheets, as an artist, I feel they are just—wrong.